-For a deployment of from one to three racks of 10G servers, Dell EMC recommends the Dell Networking S4048-ON or S6000-ON as the aggregation switch.
+For a deployment of from one to three racks of 10G servers, Dell EMC recommends the Dell Networking S4048-ON or S6010-ON as the aggregation switch.
 They are both 10GbE and 40GbE-capable.

 The 40GbE interfaces on the switches can be converted into four 10GbE interfaces, thereby converting the switches into multiple 10GbE-capable ports.
-ToR switches connect to aggregate switches via uplinks of 10GbE interfaces from the ToR to the Dell Networking S3048-ON.
+ToR switches connect to aggregate switches via uplinks of 10GbE or 40GbE interfaces from the ToR to the Dell Networking S4048T-ON.